codewithtyler/character-creator/README.md

 - The generated images maintain character consistency through image-to-image generation
 - The `denoising_strength` parameter (0.7) balances between preserving the original image and applying new variations
 - Make sure Automatic1111 WebUI is running and accessible before generating images
+- Prompts are dynamically engineered by Ollama (fallback to OpenRouter) to produce highly detailed instructions for Stable Diffusion

 ## Troubleshooting